Oyl-Wallet/oyl-amm/memory-bank/projectbrief.md

    - Maintains a registry of created pools
    - Ensures uniqueness of pools for token pairs

-3. **router**
+3. **factory**
-   - Implements the router contract for user interactions
+   - Implements the factory contract for user interactions
    - Handles multi-hop swaps
    - Manages liquidity operations through the factory and pools
    - Provides optimized paths for token swaps